Jimmy Godden (entrepreneur)

-Jimmy Godden (December 1945 – 27 March 2012) was one of the highest profile businessmen in Kent, England prior to his death from cancer.
-He was famous for his involvement in a range of high-profile venues and projects including Dreamland Margate, the Rotunda Amusement Park in Folkestone and Ramsgate Pleasure Park.
+Jimmy Godden (December 1945 – 27 March 2012) was a businessman from Kent.
+He was involved in a range of venues and projects including Dreamland Margate, the Rotunda Amusement Park in Folkestone and Ramsgate Pleasure Park.

 Early life

 Godden was born in Folkestone, Kent.
-He started a career as a builder, prior to marrying into a family heavily involved in Folkestone Rotunda.
+He started a career as a builder, prior to marrying into a family involved in Folkestone Rotunda.